NdV66/roll-my-dices/README.md

 #FEATURES
 - roll "wild" (custom) dice
 - roll "explosion" dice
-- highlight in the fate leader what this roll means
+- highlight in the fate ladder what this roll means
 - screen tests
 - unit tests for components